tweiss777/tic-tac-toe/README.md

 ### ⚙️ Environment Variables
  - Make sure to add PORT to server's env variable or it defaults to 3000
- - For the client env ensure that VITE_SOCKET_URL points to the server
+ - For the client env ensure that VITE_SOCKET_URL points to the server url i.e http://localhost:3000
 > Adjust the port if your server runs on a different one.

 ---